crcdng/hen-metaverse-tutorial-1/Tutorial.md

 ## Next: Wallets and Transactions

 That's it.
-In the next tutorial we go a step further.
+In the next tutorial we will go a step further.
 We will use Taquito again to interact directly with a wallet, call Hic et Nuc's smart contract to buy an NFT.

 I will iupdate this page with the link.